What to Do If You Slip and Fall in a Store

 - You don’t pay any legal fees upfront.
 If you don’t receive compensation for your injuries, you don’t owe the attorney any money.

 There’s no reason for a slip and fall victim to have to suffer financially because of someone else’s negligence.
-If you have suffered a slip and fall accident, contact the attorneys at Murphy Falcon Murphy for a consultation today.
+If you have suffered a slip and fall accident, contact the Baltimore accident attorneys at Murphy, Falcon & Murphy for a consultation today.